 Shea Olein is a valuable ingredient in cosmetics due to its high content of unsaponifiables, the most healing fraction.
 Shea olein penetrates quickly and is great for dry skin and damaged hair.
 It is believed to have exceptional nourishing, protective and reparative properties, which may help with aging and/or irritated skin.
 It also makes an excellent massage oil and leaves hair feeling healthier and more manageable.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.